| |

 Are shotguns allowed?

-We don't have trap, skeet or sporting clays, but you are allowed to shoot shotguns into our 50 yard berm.
+We don't have trap, skeet or sporting clays, but you are allowed to shoot shotguns into our 50 yard Rimfire berm.
 This gives you a feel for and allows you to practice with the firearm in a self defensive manner.
-Either shot of any size or slugs may be fired.
+Shot size is limited to #7 and smaller.
+Slugs, sabots and shot sized larger than #7 are not allowed.

 Back to Top